Soil Vapour Extraction

 - Low profile system, no tower packing required.

-- Self-contained system in insulated enclosure, complete with control panel and hook-ups.
+- Self-contained skid-mounted system complete with control panel and hook-ups.

 Multilevel Sampling Well (MLSW)

-The IEG MLSW system is used for the recovery of multiple high-quality samples of soil gas and groundwater from numerous isolated horizons in a single standard borehole.
-The system is also used to accurately delineate contamination profiles in three dimensions, which is vital for the design, installation and monitoring of a remediation system.
+The IEG MLSW system is used to obtain undisturbed high-quality samples of soil gas and groundwater from numerous isolated horizons in a single standard borehole.
+The system is also used to accurately delineate contamination profiles in three dimensions, which is vital for the design, installation and monitoring of a remediation project.
 Specifically, the MLSW can be used to identify areas of very little or no contamination, or to pinpoint the top or base of a plume, whilst simultaneously facilitating the accurate determination of high levels of contamination in the unsaturated and saturated zones, as well as the often highly-contaminated capillary fringe.

-The IEG Groundwater Circualtion Well (IEG GCW) process is an in-situ system for the remediation of contaminated aquifers, especially those contaminated with volatile and semi-volatile hydrocarbons, using a combination of chemical, physical and biological processes.
+The IEG Groundwater Circulation Well (IEG-GCW®) process is an in-situ system for the remediation of contaminated aquifers, especially those contaminated with volatile and semi-volatile hydrocarbons, using a combination of chemical, physical and biological processes.

-One of the biggest advantages is that GCW accelerate the natural biodegradation of organic compounds under aerobic or anaerobic conditions.
+One of the biggest advantages is that IEG-GCW® systems accelerate the natural biodegradation of organic compounds under aerobic or anaerobic conditions.
 The systems are specifically designed and configured to provide accelerated aerobic, enhanced anaerobic or sequential anaerobic/aerobic reactions.

 - No groundwater abstraction, no waste water, no effluent discharge fees.